shamsaliyeva/Insurance-Premium-Prediction/README.md

 # Insurance Premium Prediction

-## Problem Statement
+## Project Goal
 The goal of this project is to analyze the relationship between various individual factors — such as age, sex, BMI, number of children, smoking habits, and region of residence — and medical expenses.
 A predictive model is developed to estimate the annual medical expenditure for new customers based on these factors.
 This model will assist medical insurance companies in making data-driven decisions when determining premium rates charged to individuals.
+Additionally, a web application is developed using Streamlit to provide an interactive platform for estimating medical expenses for potential customers.

 ## Dataset
 The dataset used in this project is sourced from Kaggle.
 It can be downloaded from [here](https://www.kaggle.com/datasets/noordeen/insurance-premium-prediction/data).